Are you a mom who homeschools and looking for ways to make extra income while still being able to care for your family and home?

 One of the most popular ways to make money from home these days is by selling printables on Etsy or creating an account with one of its competitors like Creative Market.

-You can sell your own creative designs, patterns, scrapbooking pages, and many other things!
+You can sell your own creative designs, patterns, scrapbooking pages, and many other things.
 All you need to do is create something that people want.
-There are many people who make good money selling printables on Etsy.
+Many people make good money selling printables on Etsy.

 Once your product is up for sale, you can sit back and enjoy the sales coming in!
 You will get paid every time someone purchases any of your products.